kaouther19/Halide-and-C-Implementation-of-xGER/README.md

 * Download a binary release of Halide from: https://github.com/halide/Halide/releases
 * If you would prefer to build Halide from source, see https://github.com/halide/Halide/blob/master/README.md  for instructions.
 Note that it might take up to a full night.

+You can find an example of installation log in the file intallation-log.txt

 ## Usage

 * First clone this repo :